 Wide-angle intra prediction for non-square blocks

 Conventional angular intra prediction directions are defined from 45 degrees to -135 degrees in clockwise direction.
 In VTM4, several conventional angular intra prediction modes are adaptively replaced with wide-angle intra prediction modes for non-square blocks.
-The replaced modes are signaled using the original mode indexes, which are remapped to the indexes of wide angular modes after parsing.
+The replaced modes are signalled using the original mode indexes, which are remapped to the indexes of wide angular modes after parsing.
 The total number of intra prediction modes is unchanged, i.e., 67, and the intra mode coding method is unchanged.